cucumber/docs/content/cucumber/step-definitions.md

 ```
 {{% /block %}}

-# Grouping step definitions
+# How do I group my step definitions?

-Avoid writing similar step definitions, as they can lead to clutter.
+Avoid writing similar step definitions which can lead to clutter.
 While documenting your steps helps, making use of **helper methods** to abstract them can do wonders.

-For example, take the following steps:
+For example, if you have the following steps :

 ```
     Given I go to the home page